 So I saw a bunch of old journal stocks like they were on sale but the price knocked me down because they were expensive for their presentation.
 They have Rhodia sketch pads and Moleskine ruled journals there, which is something I couldn’t find at the National Bookstore of SM Bacoor.
 I just gave you a tip about it in case you’re trying to look for one.

-It’s the best sketch pad I’ve ever seen at it’s very affordable price.
+It’s the best sketch pad I’ve ever seen at it’s a very affordable price.
 Imagine it is just 80.50 PHP.

 - Can be opened 180 degrees – When it comes to notebooks, I am so particular with its ability to open in 180 degrees.
-I’m so traumatized with the Limelight hardbound journals that was given to me by an officemate last year because after opening it widely the binded paper got detached from its hard bound cover.
+I’m so traumatized with the Limelight hardbound journals that were given to me by an officemate last year because after opening it widely the bound paper got detached from its hardbound cover.
 It is still usable but unpresentable and we never wanted that to happen, right?

-I had this notebook since last payday which means it was in January 26, 2018 and it’s still binded well
+I had this notebook since the last payday which means it was on January 26, 2018, and it’s still bound well.

 2. Lil’ Hands Coloring Pens

-- Dual function tip – If you’ll see on the photos it can be used as fine and broad tip.
-It has a visible variations of thick and thin lines.
+- Dual function tip – If you’ll see in the photos it can be used as a fine and broad tip.
+It has visible variations of thick and thin lines.

 - Light ink flow – I’m not sure if that is the right term for that but I think it’s nice because it’s like an intense highlighter.
-You can color it light or darker.
-For some people I guess it wouldn’t be nice, but as I’ve said this can just be an alternative.
+You can color it lighter or darker.
+For some people, I guess it wouldn’t be nice, but as I’ve said this can just be an alternative.
 Based on other reviews Crayola markers are really nice.

 I love the fact that it doesn’t bleed through the page next to it but maybe the Veco paper is just really nice and also the fact that it is so affordable.

 Overall, I find these items nice.
 It may not as high quality as other products but this is something you can buy if your not yet sure if you have to invest in a specific hobby or not.
 Just so you know guys I’m someone who gets easily interested on things then suddenly feels bored.
-So if you’re like me, maybe these items will be a good start up items for you.
+So if you’re like me, maybe these items will be a good startup item for you.